cedricfrancoys/betterfinance-doc/user-manual.md

 # User Manual
 This documentation presents the main elements the user has to deal with and details how to create new ones or update existing ones.

-The syntax `Menu > {item}` refers to the menu within the Admin area.
+The syntax `Menu > {item}` refers to the menu within the Admin area, which is accessible through http://www.betterfinance.eu/wp-admin

 ## Highlights
-Highlights are the items that are used by the slider at the top of the content part of the `Home` page.
+Highlights are the items that are used by the slider at the top of the content part of the **Home page**.

 * Featured Image: should always be present and have a ratio of 3:2 (e.g. 500 x 333);
 * Title: should be short enought to fit on 2 lines (approx. max 35 chars.);